 The equipment operators usually receive effective operating procedures and best practices regarding the machine they will be working with on daily operations.
 However, there might be an inevitable moment when an operator eventually works on a machine or equipment, he/she isn’t familiar and adequately trained for, a situation which may arise as a result of staff shortages or unexpected employee absences.
 To avoid engaging operators with less expertise in complex machine operations, the organization should ensure that there is enough trained operators to allow for flexibility and contingency plans in case of staff shortage emergencies.
 Additionally, all operators in IT environments should be trained on various types of equipment and be all-rounded persons.

-Regular maintenance on data center equipment is vital for optimal maintenance.
-Preventive maintenance is an important task in IT working environments and the management should not assume that IT specialists will identify the impending troubles before the entire failure of an equipment.
+Regular maintenance on data center equipment is vital for optimal performance.
+Preventive maintenance is an important task in IT working environments and the management should not assume that IT specialists will identify the impending troubles before the entire failure of an application or hardware system.
 This is because it is actually hard to notice and detect early stages of failure.
 Sometimes workers may perform temporary fixes on slow performing machines but that always make the problem worse over time.
 Preventive maintenance should be continuously adapted in order to extend the usability life of the equipment and machinery thereby minimizing the downtime for routine maintenance and repairs.

 Downtime is another way of saying a system is not available to the users.
 It is also referred to as an outage.